 So do cycle lanes deserve this reputation?
 Perhaps surprisingly there has been relatively little research internationally about the safety of cycle lanes (although that is starting to be redressed).
 A common problem is the lack of good cycle crash data, and an even harder problem is a lack of good cycle count data.
 The latter is important because cycle count numbers might change when a cycle lane is built.
 If, say, a new cycle lane attracts double the previous number of riders but crash numbers go up by only 50% then the crash rate per cyclist has actually fallen by 25%.

 Fortunately, Christchurch has relatively good crash data and cycle count data going back since before 2000.
 So a recent study took advantage of that to investigate the effect of constructing twelve new cycle lane routes around the city in the mid-2000s.
 These were a fairly standard collection of on-road cycle lanes, some next to the kerbside and some next to parking.
-The results were presented at last year’s IPENZ Transportation Conference in Dunedin (see conference paper – PDF).
+The results were presented at last year’s IPENZ Transportation Conference in Dunedin (see conference paper and poster).

 Cycle crash and count data for each site were collected for about five years each side of construction.
 This enabled a comparison of “crash rates” (per cycle-km travelled) before and after the cycle lane treatments.
 To check that the results weren’t being affected by other external factors, three other cycle lane sections constructed before 2000 were used as “control” sites over the same period.
 The small crash numbers (often less than 1 per year per site) mean that the results for each individual site can vary a bit.
 But collectively, there was a very impressive 23% reduction in cycle crash rates after the installation of cycle lanes.